Monks-Cafe/Show-About-Nothing/README.md

 	    }, accept=accept)
 ```

+:bangbang: The protections above are hard coded and should be updated to meet your security preferences.

-There are several important elements to understand from above:
+There are several important parts to understand from above:

 * `event` represents the web hook received from GitHub.
 Information on the payload of a repository web hook event can be found [here](https://developer.github.com/v3/activity/events/types/#repositoryevent).
 * `gh` is the gidgethub API used to make API calls to GitHub.